 Madagascar Birding Tours

-Birding Madagascar, our world’s fourth-largest island, is quite simply, unique.
-Six bird families and five mammal families (including the lemurs) are endemic to this massive island, and half the world’s chameleons, weird and wonderful endemic plant families, and tons of other wildlife can be found here.
-An astonishing 120 bird species are endemic (including such exotic groups as vangas, ground rollers, cuckoo roller, couas, asities, and mesites).
-Lemurs vie for attention, from the tiny mouse lemurs to the marvelous sifakas and the amazing indri with its calls that resound through the forest.
-Our tours visit a range of habitats: grasslands, dry deciduous woodland, the bizarre spiny forest with its odd octopus trees (Didiera madagascariensis) and elephant’s foot trees (Pachypodium rosulatum), lush eastern rainforest, as well as lagoons and mudflats.
+Birding tours to Madagascar, our planet’s fourth-largest island are quite simply, unique.
+An impressive five bird families and five mammal families (including the lemurs) are endemic to this huge island.
+Additionally, half the planet’s chameleon species, many bizarre endemic plant families (including baobabs, octopus trees and elephant’s foot trees), and tons of other fantastic wildlife (think Giraffe-necked Weevil which we often see on our Madagascar birding tours) can be found here.
+Over 100 bird species are Madagascar endemics (including such exotic groups as ground rollers, Cuckoo-roller, couas, asities, and mesites), making it a must-visit birding destination for any serious listers.
+A wildlife tour to Madagascar would not be complete without enjoying its many lemurs which vie for attention, from the tiny and cute mouse lemurs to the spectacular sifakas and the large Indri with its haunting calls that resound through the forest.
+Our Madagascar birding tours visit a range of habitats: grasslands, dry deciduous woodland, the bizarre spiny forest, lush eastern rainforest, as well as lagoons and mudflats.

-Some of the many sites we visit during our Madagascar bird watching trips are Perinet Special Reserve and the wider Andasibe-Mantadia National Park (where Indri and Black-and-white Ruffed Lemur often steal the show, even though this is also a great place to see four of the ground rollers, Nuthatch Vanga, Blue Vanga, Madagascan Flufftail and other beautiful birds), Nosy Ve for its Crab-plovers, tropicbirds and Littoral Rock Thrush, Ranomafana National Park, Lake Aloatra, Ankarafantsika and Berenty Reserve, among many other superb sites.
+Some of the many sites we visit during our Madagascar bird watching trips include Perinet Special Reserve, Ranomafana National Park, and the wider Andasibe-Mantadia National Park (where Indri and Black-and-white Ruffed Lemur often steal the show, along with four of the ground rollers, Nuthatch Vanga, Blue Vanga, Madagascar Flufftail and other beautiful birds), Nosy Ve for its Crab-plovers, tropicbirds and Littoral Rock Thrush, Ranomafana National Park, Lake Aloatra, Ankarafantsika and Berenty Reserve, among many other superb sites.

 Read More About Madagascar

-The Masoala Peninsula extension, to our main “best of” Madagascar bird tour, can generate the unbelievable Helmet Vanga, Brown Mesite, and Short-legged Ground Roller, as well as the largest, and most bizarre, nocturnal lemur, the Aye-aye, and a stack more (Red Ruffed Lemur is common in this area).
+Our Masoala Peninsula birding tour is an extension, to our main “best of” Madagascar bird tour, can generate the unbelievable Helmet Vanga, Bernier’s Vanga, Brown Mesite, and Short-legged Ground Roller, as well as the largest, and most bizarre, nocturnal lemur, the Aye-aye, and a stack more (Red Ruffed Lemur is common in this area).
 Tomato Frog, Lowland Streaked Tenrec and many other weird and wonderful creatures can also be seen.

-The northwestern extension is also very rewarding.
+The northwestern Madagascar bird watching tour extension is also very rewarding.
 Ankarafantsika National Park has an impressive bird list of 129 species, more than half of them endemic to Madagascar.
-They include Van Dam’s Vanga, Rufous Vanga, the elusive Banded Kestrel, and the more easily observed but Critically Endangered Madagascan Fish Eagle, which can often be seen at Ravelobe Lake.
+They include Van Dam’s Vanga, Rufous Vanga, the elusive Banded Kestrel, and the more easily observed but Critically Endangered Madagascar Fish Eagle, which can often be seen at Ravelobe Lake.
 The Endangered Humblot’s Heron can also be seen at Lake Ravelobe.
-The Betsiboka Delta is another site we visit in northwestern Madagascar, and this can add some rarer Madagascan endemics to our list, e.g. Malagasy Sacred (White) Ibis and Bernier’s (Madagascar) Teal.
+The Betsiboka Delta is another site we visit in northwestern Madagascar, and this can add some rarer Madagascar endemics to our list, e.g. Malagasy Sacred (White) Ibis and Bernier’s (Madagascar) Teal.

-Then, our Berenty Reserve tour extension is particularly good for some of the best-known lemurs, including Ring-tailed Lemur and the famous dancing Verreaux’s Sifakas.
+Then, our Berenty Reserve birding tour extension is particularly good for some of the best-known lemurs, including Ring-tailed Lemur and the famous dancing Verreaux’s Sifakas.
 Berenty is also a haven for birdwatchers, like the other sites, also boasting a great many Malagasy endemics.
-With a little bit of luck, we usually find Madagascan Sandgrouse, Madagascan Green Pigeon, Torotoroka Scops Owl, and perhaps even Madagascan Cuckoo-Hawk here.
+With a little bit of luck, we usually find Madagascar Sandgrouse, Madagascar Green Pigeon, Torotoroka Scops Owl, and perhaps even Madagascar Cuckoo-Hawk here.

-We also enjoy running our remote Madagascar trips to Bemanevika where we look for the Critically Endangered Madagascan Pochard, (Madagascan) Red Owl, Madagascan Serpent Eagle, Slender-billed Flufftail and other species.
-We are also able to find Tsingy Wood Rail, Sakalava Rail, Red-tailed Newtonia (when access to the site is deemed safe) and other species usually missed on standard Madagascan birding tours.
+We also enjoy running our remote Madagascar birding trips to Bemanevika where we look for the Critically Endangered Madagascar Pochard, (Madagascar) Red Owl, Madagascar Serpent Eagle, Slender-billed Flufftail and other species.
+We are also able to find Tsingy Wood Rail, Sakalava Rail, Red-tailed Newtonia (when access to the site is deemed safe) and other species usually missed on standard Madagascar birding tours.

 Madagascar is one of those birding destinations where you simply cannot ignore the non-birding aspects.
 On our Madagascar birding tours, we have a high success rate at finding all the avian targets, while also allowing adequate time for nature photography and viewing.
 We definitely stop to enjoy all the lemur species, tenrecs, reptiles and a plethora of chameleons along the way.

-We can also arrange bespoke tours to the Avenue of Baobabs, Tsingy de Bemaraha National Park with its spectacular rock formations, Nosy Be and other famous sites.
+We can also arrange bespoke birding and wildlife tours to the Avenue of Baobabs, Tsingy de Bemaraha National Park with its spectacular rock formations, Nosy Be and other famous sites.
 We do arrange a lot of private and tailor-made nature and birding tours to amazing Madagascar, so please do ask.

 Download Madagascar Itineraries